zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 If you went through [rails on docker post](https://zegetech.com/blog/2019/02/14/rails-on-docker.html) , you should be able to quickly set up a rails app on docker.
 Meaning you have;

-1. Generated a New Rails app.(Named app, if you chose a different name be ure to make the same changes for the commands i.e replacing app* with your app_name*)
+1. Generated a New Rails app.(Named app, if you chose a different name be sure to make the same changes for the commands i.e replacing app* with your app_name*)
 2. Connected it to the database.

 We will now update the gemfile to contain the gems that will be used for this setup.
 The gemfile will be as follows;